sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 Note that Basia is potentially interested in looking at growth curves or leaf number changes over time wth a shade or photoperiod response but would also probably be interested in a temperature response but I should do a bit more literature searching on that if we go that route. but that is all to say that all these leaf number traits could be the basis of why she does that, and I could go back and see what Tori did too.

 leaf num at 4 weeks
+no post hoc analyses because not in paper

 ``` r
 # Leaf Num 7/22/21 - a little under 5 weeks post planting on 6/19/2022 - 4 weeks post moving to the chambers on 6/24